 In her free time, Dr. Schneider volunteers in her Cincinnati community and sits on many local and national boards of various organizations.
-Dr. Schneider practices mostly general pediatrics, but specializes in children and adolescents with behavior problems, ADD/ADHD and girls with ADD.
+Dr. Schneider practices mostly general pediatrics, but specializes in children and adolescents with behavior problems, ADHD and girls with ADHD.

 Garrett Searcy, M.D.

 Dr. Garrett Searcy grew up in Washington, Missouri.
 He received his B.A. in Biology and Theological Studies from Saint Louis University, where he later received his medical degree.
 He then moved to Indianapolis to complete his pediatric residency at the Riley Hospital for Children at Indiana University Health.

 Dr. Searcy joined our team in July 2016.
 He is especially interested in preventative care, evidence-based medicine and behavioral issues.